vjpenafiel/Lamudi-Web-Scraper/README.md

     python Web_Scraper.py
     ```

-2. **The script will start scraping data from Lamudi listings and save it to a CSV file named `properties.csv`.**
+2. **The script will start scraping data from Lamudi listings and save it to a CSV file named `Properties.csv`.**

 ## Dependencies